Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Conclusions and discussions

-While demonstrated in the LISA frequency band, our results can in principle be generalized to higher frequency regimes, where the signal could be larger.
-In fact, our theoretical expressions are generic.
-However, in the \ac{LVK} frequency band the shot-noise component originating from the temporal discreteness of the events is several orders of magnitude larger than the anticipated signal.
-While this shot-noise is expected to be an important problem, it is useful to note that \ac{LVK} has already presented an upper bound on the power at the lowest multipoles.
+While the shot-noise is expected to be an important problem, it is useful to note that \ac{LVK} has already presented an upper bound on the power at the lowest multipoles.
 Following an original description in Ref.~\cite{Thrane:2009fp}, \ac{LVK} inferred an upper bound of $C_\ell\sim 10^{-18}$, for the lowest four multipoles \cite{KAGRA:2021mth}.
 These limits are at least $\sim 4$ orders of magnitude higher than the expected signal in the corresponding band.
 This sensitivity could improve significantly in the era of third generation detectors, such as a network of Einstein Telescopes \cite{Mentasti:2020yyd}.

 As a final remark let us note that we have made a series of assumptions to simplify our computations in this work.
 First, the assumption of the monochromatic mass distribution of \acp{BH} significantly simplified the numerical computations.
 Our results would not change significantly when a narrow mass distributions are considered, but broader distributions should be studied separately in a future work.
-Second, we have neglected any additional contributions to \ac{SGWB} present, for example, in a number of early-Universe models.
+Second, we have neglected any additional contributions to \ac{SGWB} present, for example, in a number of early Universe models.
 The \ac{SGWB} from binary mergers could be considered as a foreground for such scenarios.
-Third, in this work we have only compared our theoretical predictions with the sensitivity of \ac{LISA}.
+We have also neglected the contributions from late Universe \ac{PBH} binaries since their merger rates are subdominant with respect to the early Universe channel.
+Third, in this work we have only compared our theoretical predictions with the sensitivity of a given individual experiment.
 However, a more detailed analysis involving a network of detectors \cite{Ruan:2020smc,Gong:2021gvw} is required for a better understanding of the practical detectability of our signal.
 This also should be explored in a future work.